 - Combine body and mind with yoga .
 Though yoga memberships can get expensive, there are plenty of free yoga videos online for those who can’t spare the change.
 If you can go to a studio, it’s a great opportunity to meet other like-minded individuals, and yoga teachers can serve as great guides for navigating the anxieties of everyday life.

 - Make a budget.
 It’s the most basic and probably most helpful thing you can do to take more control of your money and reduce financial anxiety.
-You can start with online tools or by writing down all of your expenses, like food, housing, transportation, clothing, and social engagement expenses like alcohol and entertainment.
+You can start by writing down all of your expenses, like food, housing, transportation, clothing, and social engagement expenses like alcohol and entertainment.
 Then compare what you’re spending versus what you’re bringing in.
 Having everything out in the open will show you where you might be overspending and help identify changes you can make to free up some cash.
-Flabby financial habits can end up costing you if left unchecked.

 - Pay yourself first.
 You are your most important employee.
 Focus on building a solid emergency fund, savings account, or on getting yourself out of debt before you spend your cash on trendy food trucks and Uber rides.
 It’s the best way to ensure you meet your financial goals.
-Try putting money out of every paycheck into an account you can’t easily access.
-And always take advantage of a 401(k) or some other type retirement savings account if your employer offers them.
+Try taking money out of every paycheck and putting it into an account you can’t easily access.
+And always take advantage of a 401(k) or some other type of retirement savings account if your employer offers them.

 - Find a supportive social network.